tozd/gitlab-release/README.md

   [latest released stable version](https://gitlab.com/tozd/gitlab/release/-/releases).
 - Use of `-debug` Docker image is currently required.
   See [this issue](https://gitlab.com/tozd/gitlab/release/-/issues/4) for more details.
+- `${CI_COMMIT_BRANCH:+--no-create}` configures the tool on branch jobs to just update or remove releases.
+Releases are then created only on tag jobs.
+(GitLab runs two CI jobs when pushing a commit with a tag, a branch job and a tag job.)

 ## Releases maintained using this tool